JihunKimCode/RNN-Classical-Song/README.md

 "Final Project.py" in the Code folder uses these libraries:
 * os
 * mido
-* numpy
+* NumPy
-* tensorflow
+* TensorFlow

 You can do `pip install` for `mido`, `numpy`, and `tensorflow`.
-We used Anaconda for using tensorflow library.
+We used Anaconda for using the TensorFlow library.
-"Final Project.py" takes the input as a folder of MIDI files and output a MIDI file.
+"Final Project.py" takes the input as a folder of MIDI files and outputs a MIDI file.
 To modify input and output direction, change `data_dir` on line 7 and `midi_file.save` on line 89 respectively.

 ## Related Works